MehediHasanRaj/MehediHasanRaj/README.md

 ---

 ## 👨‍💻 About Me
 Java Software Engineer with 2+ years of experience building **scalable backend and microservices applications** using Java, Spring Boot, and Spring Cloud.
 Skilled in **REST APIs, Docker, Kubernetes, AWS, and secure application development**.
 Experienced in Agile delivery and producing **production-ready solutions**.

+* 🌍  I'm based in London City
+* 🧠  I'm learning Spring and Spring boot with AI.
+* 🤝  I'm open to collaborating on Projects and Research

 Currently freelancing and seeking **full-time Java roles in the UK**.